fboender/lockdown/README.md

 An optional daemon can be ran in the background to automatically lock projects when they are not in use.

-To view daemon help information:

-    $ lockdown daemon --help
-    usage: lockdown.py daemon [-h] [-c PATH]

-    options:
-      -h, --help            show this help message and exit -c PATH, --config PATH
-                            Path to configuration file. (default: ~/.config/lockdown/daemon.conf
+### Global install

-To run the daemon in the foreground (for testing purposes):
+If you installed Lockdown globally, the daemon will run in the usual systemd

-    $ ./lockdown.py -v daemon -c contrib/lockdown-daemon.conf.dist
+way:

+    $ sudo journalctl -u lockdown.service
+    Oct 01 09:50:51 hank systemd[5890]: Started lockdown.service - Lockdown daemon.
-    2025-09-27 10:45:11,844     INFO daemon | Finding directories containing .lockdown.conf files under /home/fboender
+    Oct 01 09:50:51 hank lockdown[1161448]: 2025-10-01 09:50:51,194     INFO daemon | Finding directories containing .lockdown.conf files under /home/fboender
-    2025-09-27 10:45:13,688    DEBUG daemon | Loading project from '/home/fboender/Projects/bigbrother/.lockdown.conf'
-    2025-09-27 10:45:13,688    DEBUG daemon | Loading project from '/home/fboender/Projects/confluence-export/.lockdown.conf'
-    2025-09-27 10:45:13,689    DEBUG daemon | Inspecting '/home/fboender/Projects/bigbrother' for stale lock files
-    2025-09-27 10:45:13,689    DEBUG daemon | Inspecting '/home/fboender/Projects/confluence-export' for stale lock files

-You can run the daemon under your user account using systemd.
-Do to so, answer "y" to the question asked by `install.sh`:

-    Do you want to install and run the daemon? [y/N]
+    Oct 01 09:50:53 hank lockdown[1161448]: 2025-10-01 09:50:53,166     INFO project | Lock file '/path/to/project/secret.json' older than 3600 seconds old.
+Locking project.
+    Oct 01 09:50:53 hank lockdown[1161448]: 2025-10-01 09:50:53,210     INFO project | User has process running in '/path/to/project'.
+Not locking.

-This installs the daemon configuration in `~/.config/lockdown/daemon.conf` and a (user) systemd unit service file in `~/.config/systemd/user/lockdown-daemon.service` and enables it.
+The daemon configuration is installed in `/etc/lockdown/daemon.conf` and a systemd unit service file in `/etc/systemd/system/lockdown.service`.

+### Local user install

+If you installed Lockdown for just your user, the daemon runs under your user account using systemd.
+It will automatically start at system boot and it will persist even when you log out.

 You can interact with the daemon in the usual systemd way, except you need to add the `--user` flag.

     # See systemd unit status
-    $ systemctl --user status lockdown-daemon
+    $ systemctl --user status lockdown.service

     # View logging
-    $ journalctl --follow --user -u lockdown-daemon.service
+    $ journalctl --follow --user -u lockdown.service

+The daemon configuration is installed in `~/.config/lockdown/daemon.conf` and a (user) systemd unit service file in `~/.config/systemd/user/lockdown.service`.

-To enable verbose logging, edit `/.config/systemd/user/lockdown-daemon.service` and add a `-v` parameter to the `Exec` line:
+To enable verbose logging, edit `/.config/systemd/user/lockdown.service` and add a `-v` parameter to the `Exec` line:

     ExecStart=%h/.local/bin/lockdown -v daemon